Agenda

 • Implementing effecting governance and controls for improved hedging strategies

-Session: Developing strategies to manage liquidity risk post-implementation of the Instant Payment Regulation
+Session: Developing strategies to manage liquidity risk post-implementation of the Instant Payments Regulation

-• Looking at the real time liquidity management challenges associated with the new Instant Payment Regulation
+• Looking at the real time liquidity management challenges associated with the new Instant Payments Regulation

 • Recalibrating intraday liquidity levels to ensure suitable buffers are in place to mitigate risks